File encryption

 Do not encrypt the entire system partition, Windows system files or the TwinCAT folder.
 This can lead to malfunctions.

-In any case, the data is unprotected once it is decrypted and used.
+In any case the data are unprotected when they are decrypted and used.

 Activating EFS